 U.S. Attorney’s Office Commemorates National Crime Victims’ Rights Week

-FARGO – U.S. Attorney Drew H. Wrigley announced on April 18, 2019, the U.S. Attorney’s Office for the District of North Dakota hosted a National Crime Victims’ Rights Week Awards Ceremony to raise awareness about crime victims’ rights and to recognize individuals in the state who provide outstanding services to victims.
+FARGO – U.S. Attorney Drew H. Wrigley announced that on November 10, 2020, the U.S. Attorney’s Office for the District of North Dakota recognized individuals throughout the state who provide outstanding services to victims.
 Victim assistance awards were presented to the following individuals:

-Assistant United States Attorney Victim Assistance Award, Matthew Greenley, U.S. Attorney’s Office, Fargo.
+Assistant United States Attorney Victim Assistance Award – James Patrick Thomas, Assistant U.S Attorney, U.S. Attorney’s Office, Bismarck.

 Support Staff Victim Assistance Award – Fallon Clouse, Supervisory Probation Officer, U.S. Probation, Minot.

 Victim-Witness Advocate Assistance Award – Gene Hughes, Victim Specialist, Bureau of Indian Affairs, Aberdeen, SD.